Watch the air thin as you climb.

-A free density altitude calculator + a live atmosphere explorer.
-Watch thin air hit oxygen & SpO₂, horsepower, the power curve, and cabin altitude — built for pilots, students & AvGeeks.
+A free density altitude calculator with live airport weather, plus an interactive atmosphere & hypoxia explorer, horsepower, power curve, and cabin altitude tools — built for pilots, students & AvGeeks.

 Density altitude is the altitude your aircraft thinks it's at.
 On a hot day at a high-elevation field, thin air robs lift, propeller thrust, and engine power — even though your altimeter reads field elevation.